 Despite the embarrassment of riches Borussia Dortmund have boasted in attack over the years, they've never really had a top shot stopper.

 But Kobel could be the man to finally end BVB's fears.
-Still only 24, the Switzerland international has been in impressive form since arriving from Stuttgart last summer.
+Still in his mid 20s, the Switzerland international has been impressive since arriving from Stuttgart.

-Despite spending much of his Premier League career as a meme, Pickford has undergone quite the redemption arc in the last year.
+Despite spending much of his Premier League career as a meme, Pickford has undergone quite the redemption arc in the last two years or so.

 He's quietly improved his reliability and remains as useful as ever in possession, while he was one of the top players at Euro 2020 and would have become a national hero had that final shootout ended in an England win.

 A regular in the Spanish national team, Unai Simon is deserving of his place in the top 25 even if that error at the Euros continues to follow him around.

 Two penalty saves in the Nations League final victory over Croatia endeared Simon to the Roja faithful.

 15. Bernd Leno

 Whether the pressure of playing for Arsenal got to Bernd Leno or he simply endured a rough patch of form at Emirates is anybody's guess.